Faux African VioletsSusan

 Faux African Violets | Study of Silk Flowers

 There are many different types of Faux African Violets some of which come in pots.
 They really are quite stunning and come in say fuchsia with pink and crimson and even having grey leaves with a whitewashed look.
 How about having in a bush and in plum and eggplant with flocked leaves.
 Can be used for weddings to just having on your office desk.

 Silk Flowers History

-There are and we have a huge range of silk flowers.
+There are, and we have a huge range of silk flowers.
 We thought it would be useful to add a quick history of artificial flowers.
 It should be said that the word silk is not an exact definition (made using silk worms) – but covers various types of fabrics that have been treated in certain ways – not necessarily actual silk.
-Is may also be helpful if we go over why these artificial flowers are important in the modern world and before.
+It may also be helpful if we go over why these artificial flowers are important in the modern world and before.

 There then came a time when polymer products were being developed (20th century) which made huge changed to the faux flower market.
-The raw material celluloid was started to be used to create stunning floral arrangements in the early part if the century but unfortunately had the habit of catching on fire.
-So foam stepped in (and further products) and that could be made super thin so say petals could be realistically made so crepe stopped being used.
+The raw material celluloid was started to be used to create stunning floral arrangements in the early part of if the century but unfortunately had the habit of catching on fire.
+So foam stepped in (and further products) and that could be made super thin so say petals could be realistically made, so crêpe stopped being used.
 A tiny proportion of faux flowers are still made out of silk but given the cost….
 Having said that given how beautiful and realistic they are there is still a market such as silk African violets and others.

 These faux flowers last for quite some time and can be used in different circumstances again and again.
 No watering nor having to pick up petals.
-Perfect for your homes decoration, lighting up and dull interior.
+Perfect for your homes’ decoration, lighting up and dull interior.